 Who celebrates this event at Hope?

 The LSO helps host events related to Hispanic Heritage Month.
 They already held an event, “Share Your Story,” on September 30th, where juniors and seniors at Hope got to talk about their experiences as Latino members of the Hope community.
 Villanueva invites everyone to come to these LSO events, whether or not they are LatinX themselves.
 “This year a lot of people have come that haven’t previously.
 There’s a lot of freshman involvement.
-We love seeing freshman at our events.”
-Hope College has struggled in the past to promote diversity on campus, so freshman participation in minority organizations shows progress in the support for minority students on Hope’s campus.
+We love seeing freshmen at our events.”

 How can I celebrate Hispanic Heritage Month?

 The LSO is partnering with The Big Read to host a lecture on Hispanic Heritage Month.
-On October 9th at 5:00pm in the BSC, Dr. Médar Serrata, an Associate Professor of Spanish at Grand Valley State University, will share his thoughts and perspective on Julia Alvarez’s In the Time of the Butterflies.
+On October 9th at 5:00 pm in the BSC, Dr. Médar Serrata, an Associate Professor of Spanish at Grand Valley State University, will share his thoughts and perspective on Julia Alvarez’s In the Time of the Butterflies.
 His poetic abilities and his research about Latin America make him uniquely qualified to discuss the topics of this year’s Big Read book.
 Additionally, the LSO will also host an end-of-the-month celebration to mark the end of Hispanic Heritage Month.
-Holland has struggled to adequately create an environment that supports immigrants of all ethnic backgrounds, so it is encouraging to see other Holland events coming alongside the Hispanic community and acknowledging their place in the community.

-The Families Together Fest is happening Sunday, October 20th from 3:00-6:00pm at the Civic Center.
+The Families Together Fest is happening Sunday, October 20th from 3:00 to 6:00 pm at the Civic Center.
 This event is taking place in support of all of the families that have been separated due to immigration issues.
 There will be music, food trucks, activities, dances, and a raffle.
 All of the proceeds from the event will be put towards reuniting families who have been separated due to the immigration crackdown during the last year.